boltops-tools/ufo-docs/_docs/config/state.md

 end
 ```

-It's probably easier to leave the defaults so you do not have to remember to create an s3 bucket.
+It's probably easier to leave the defaults, so you do not have to remember to create an s3 bucket.

 {% include config/reference/header.md %}
 {% include config/reference/state.md %}